-If they are fine quality watches (typical of railroad watches manufactured after the late 19th century) then this rate differential can be minimized by adjustment or repair.
+If they are fine quality watches (typical of railroad watches manufactured after the late 19th century), the manufacturer minimized this rate differential by using high-quality components and masterful engineering.
+When the watchmaker services the watch today, these watches can be repaired and adjusted to match the original specifications closely.
 The weight of the balance screws can be adjusted to compensate for positional error.
-Also the pivots on the balance staff can be polished or repaired, and the balance jewels may need to be replaced.
-For that matter if there is any wear at rotational pivot points (jewels, pivot holes or pivots) anywhere in the powertrain it could cause positional timing issues.
-If the mainspring is incorrect or worn out this also could cause problems.
-The hairspring could be bent, off center or not level.
+Also, the balance staff’s pivots can be polished or repaired, and the balance jewels may need to be replaced.
+For that matter, if there is any wear at rotational pivot points (jewels, pivot holes, or pivots) anywhere in the powertrain, it could cause positional timing issues.
+If the mainspring is incorrect or worn out, this also could cause problems.
+The hairspring could be bent, off-center, or not level.
 And the list goes on.